 Clinical IT Manager

-Employment growth will lead to several new positions and several new positions due to retirements.
-The main trends affecting employment are the greater use of advanced computer technology by organizations, large investments in the automotive industry, ongoing development of autonomous vehicle technologies, the prevalence, growing concern, and rising costs of cybersecurity breaches, and key technology trends such as the Internet of Things (IoT), ‘Big Data’ analytics, and artificial intelligence (AI).
-Employment growth is expected to be substantially greater in this occupation group than average, as rapid innovation continues through 2028, as Canadian firms will need to adapt quickly and upgrade their IT infrastructure to remain competitive., and many will move to become large scale companies from companies employing under 10 workers.
+This occupational group is expected to face labour shortage conditions over the period of 2022-2031 at the national level.
+Ontario expects a very good outlook, with several new positions from employment growth and a moderate number of positions from retirements.
+Main trends affecting employment include a greater use of advanced computer technology by organizations, large investments in the automotive industry, ongoing development of autonomous vehicle technologies, the prevalence, growing concern, and rising costs of cybersecurity breaches, and key technology trends such as the Internet of Things (IoT), ‘Big Data’ analytics, and artificial intelligence (AI).

 Informatics Consultant